New Insights on Target Speaker Extraction: Experimental Design

+It is an audio-only dataset that comprises \mbox{2-speaker} and \mbox{3-speaker} mixtures created from the \mbox{LibriSpeech} corpus \cite{Libri2015}.
+The \ac{SIR} of the mixtures in the dataset follows a normal distribution with a mean of 0~dB and a standard deviation of 4.1~dB.
+Similar to WSJ0Mix, we used the \emph{min} version of the dataset.

-For each dataset, mixture signals were created by randomly selecting speech from different identities and then mixed with a specific \ac{SIR}.
-For the GRID dataset, the interfering signals were obtained from the \mbox{LibriSpeech} dataset, similar to \cite{gabbay2017visual}.
-For all other datasets, the interferer signals were sampled from the same dataset.
-The reference speech signal for the \SEA{} system was an utterance spoken by the target speaker that was different from the one in the mixture.
+For the above datasets, the reference speech signal for the \SEA{} system was an utterance spoken by the target speaker that was different from the one in the mixture.
 For the \SEV{} system, the reference signal was obtained by cropping the lip region of the target speaker in the video clip corresponding to the spoken utterance.